chiefbiiko/bwt/README.md

 ## TODOs

-- cache computed shared secrets in the factory in a `Map<kid,sharedSecret>` -> done

-- figure out `kid` types
+- figure out `kid`, peer public key, just key encoding handling

-## Pending Flaws, Security Considerations
+## Pending Security Considerations

-- How to mitigate DoS attacks that target `POLY1305`? -> overall size cap, done

 - Does having these in the plain AAD (`iat`, `kid`, `typ`, and `exp` claims) lead to any vulnerabilities?

-## Threat Mitigations
+## Design

 - No [cryptographic agility](https://tools.ietf.org/html/rfc7518#section-8.1)
   available to developers